martinleggewie/documentationmode/how-to-use.md

 * IntelliJ IDEA CE and its in-built Git client.

-### How to find something back which you have documented earlier
+## Scenarios - How to find something back which you have documented earlier

 Of course it is nice that you have documented quite some information by applying the scenarios from the previous section.
 But this all does only make sense if you can find back the information quickly.
 For this I describe typical report requests in the following subsections.

-#### What has happened so far, and what are your concrete tasks in the coming time periods?
+### What has happened so far, and what are your concrete tasks in the coming time periods?

 To get an overview of all the meetings and todos which happened so far, as well as the list of all the upcoming tasks, Org mode offers the
 **agenda command**.